acidjunk/wishlist/README.md

 You'll need composer and sass preinstalled.
 Copy the app/config/parameters.yml.dist to app/config/parameters.yml.
 Tweak the setting in parameters.yml so it can reach at least a MySQL Database.
 Then install the deps:

-'''php composer.phar install'''
+`php composer.phar install`

 2) Generate DB and assets

 **Test the asset pipeline:**
-'''php app/console assetic:dump'''
+`php app/console assetic:dump`

 **Create DB:**
-'''mysqladmin -u MYSQLUSER -p create wishlist'''
+`mysqladmin -u MYSQLUSER -p create wishlist`
 OR use:
-'''php app/console doctrine:database:create'''
+`php app/console doctrine:database:create`

 **Init the DB:**
-'''php app/console doctrine:schema:create'''
+`php app/console doctrine:schema:create`

 **Generate some test data (optional)**
-'''php app/console doctrine:fixtures:load'''
+`php app/console doctrine:fixtures:load`

 3) Start the app in dev mode:

-'''php app/console server:run'''
+`php app/console server:run`

 Released under the MIT or BSD license.